 Your cabin is located just minutes away from one of Interlochen's three health centers.
-These facilities are staffed 24 hours per day, 7 days per week by a dedicated team of health care providers.
+These facilities are staffed during the day (one 24 hours per day), 7 days per week by a dedicated team of health care providers.
 In addition to administering daily medications, our medical staff are here to handle any little emergencies that might occur—from bee stings to summer colds to poison ivy.
 And should a bigger emergency arise, Interlochen is 15 minutes away from Munson Medical Center, a class II trauma center.

 The Interlochen campus is also watched over by our Campus Safety team.
 They roam the campus 24/7 and provide a watchful eye over our gated main entrance and are always ready to assist in event of an emergency.
 Interlochen maintains a thorough Site Emergency Plan and is able to utilize a variety of emergency alert systems to keep our campus informed and safe.
 Our safety officers will also help you find your way around campus or look for your misplaced music folder.